Xolair Side Effects

 Applies to omalizumab: subcutaneous powder for solution

-Along with its needed effects, omalizumab (the active ingredient contained in Xolair) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, omalizumab (the active ingredient contained in Xolair) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking omalizumab:Rare
+If any of the following side effects occur while taking omalizumab, check with your doctor or nurse immediately:Rare

 - fast heartbeat